 One of the most important tools we use to help our clients is WebPageTest.org.
-There are several other options for page speed testing, but this is the one we will use for the duration of this page speed test series.
-We will cover the others in a post as well….but will focus primarily on this tool!
+There are several other options for page speed testing, but this is the one we use the most!

-Webpagetest is a fantastic free tool can help you identify why your website is slow and help you fine tune your website to be as fast as possible.
+Webpagetest is a free tool that can help you identify why your WordPress website is slow and help you fine tune it to be as fast as possible.
 It offers a variety of options to help you understand where you have bottlenecks in your speed and what visitors are experiencing on their first visit as well as repeat visits.

 As you can imagine this is a topic that we can go on for hours about!
 We are ONLY giving you an overview of everything we think you should know and will focus deeper on ONLY the areas we think it is necessary.

 This is a very technical topic – but we promise to do our best to make it as easy to understand as possible.